Congratulations, you have a baby!

 Other ways of bonding

-Physical touch is just one way of connecting with a new baby – your baby is a ways away from having an understanding of using expressive language to communicate with you, but he is paying close attention to the way language is used around him, and is learning from it every day.
-The more time you spend talking to him and interacting with him, the more he will learn – which means that your tones of voice and turns of phrase will be the first ones he can understand.
+Physical touch is just one way of connecting with a new baby – your baby is a ways away from having an understanding of using expressive language to communicate with you, but they are paying close attention to the way language is used around them, and is learning from it every day.
+The more time you spend talking to them and interacting with them, the more they will learn – which means that your tones of voice and turns of phrase will be the first ones they can understand.
 Reading, singing and talking to your baby, making eye-contact – in doing these things, you’re creating the bond that will help to define your family

 This moment, at the beginning of your family’s future as a unit, with Baby completely tied up in your family structure, is also a great time to start to establish the way you think and talk about your family.
 Recording milestones and putting together a baby book of important moments from this time is great a way of starting to build the narrative around your family’s history.

 Finally, feeling secure and safe helps babies bond.
 Meeting up with your surrogate again some time in the first few weeks after birth, if that’s something both of your families are comfortable with, can be a great way to foster some of that sense of security.
 It may be helpful for your baby’s sense of well-being to have a sense of continuity with the person they came out of the womb the most familiar with.